mohamed-zein/java-lambdas-streams/README.md

 > `([comma separated argument-list]) -> {code block} ;`

 ### 3. Using existing interfaces
-Actually, we didn't need to create our `@FunctionalInterface` interface.
+* Actually, we didn't need to create our `@FunctionalInterface` interface.
-Java's already got quite a few implementations of ready-made functional interfaces that we can use.
+* Java's already got quite a few implementations of ready-made functional interfaces that we can use.
-There's a package called `java.util.function`, which contains lots of useful functional interfaces.
+* There's a package called `java.util.function`, which contains lots of useful functional interfaces.
 [This package](https://docs.oracle.com/javase/8/docs/api/java/util/function/package-summary.html) contains a list of interfaces that covers most of use cases for writing lambdas.
- A commonly used one is this one called [Function](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html), which represents a function that accepts one argument and produces a result.
+* A commonly used one is this one called [Function](https://docs.oracle.com/javase/8/docs/api/java/util/function/Function.html), which represents a function that accepts one argument and produces a result.
- In the code example, we will use the [Interface `IntBinaryOperator`](https://docs.oracle.com/javase/8/docs/api/java/util/function/IntBinaryOperator.html) instead of our custom `Calculator` interface.
+* In the code example, we will use the [Interface `IntBinaryOperator`](https://docs.oracle.com/javase/8/docs/api/java/util/function/IntBinaryOperator.html) instead of our custom `Calculator` interface.

+### 4. Challenge: Using Lambdas
+In this section we have a skeleton for using Lambdas for solving the challenge.
+* `Employee` Java bean that holds some data.
+* `EmployeeUtils` class that defines some methods that an `Employee` object as parameter and return result.
+The methods of this class should be implemented using lambda in order to pass the Unit Test.
+* `EmployeeUtilsTest` is a test class for `EmployeeUtils`

+To solve this challenge, we need to implement the methods of `EmployeeUtils` so all tests in `EmployeeUtilsTest` pass successfully.